 - Ensure the timely and accurate completion of tasks required to acquire and dispose of land or interests in land, including the preparation of administrative, financial and legal documents, and the oversight of due diligence

 - Properly document projects for the permanent land files and provide project information to others as needed

 - Prepare written reports, proposals and plans as required

 - Attend department meetings and serve on committees as requested by Director

-- Provide training for Mass Audubon staff on land conservation issues
+- Provide training for Mass Audubon staff and others on land conservation issues

 - Seek out and promote gifts and grants to support Mass Audubon land conservation efforts

-- Bachelor’s degree or equivalent in natural resource management, land use planning, business, biological sciences or related field
+- Bachelor’s degree or equivalent with preference for natural resource management, land use planning, biological sciences or related field

 - Three years of experience in land conservation/planning, real estate, or business in related natural resource field

 - Solid skills in Microsoft Office (Word, Excel, Power Point and Outlook)

 - Valid driver’s license, and willingness to travel frequently and extensively throughout the state